phpDocumentor/phpDocumentor/docs/manual/for-users/phpdoc/tags/throws.rst

 Description
 -----------

-The @throws tag MAY be used to indicate that :term:`Structural Elements` throw a specific type of error.
+The @throws tag MAY be used to indicate that :term:`Structural Elements` could throw a specific type of error.

 The type provided with this tag MUST represent an object of the class Exception or any subclass thereof.